 The FDA-approved indication is for the treatment of Lambert-Eaton myasthenic syndrome in people 6 years of age or older.
 It is not known if FIRDAPSE is safe or effective in children less than 6 years of age.

-Many medicines also contain “inactive” ingredients, which are considered to be generally recognized as safe (GRAS) by the US Food and Drug Administration (FDA).
+Many medicines also contain “inactive” ingredients, which are considered to be generally recognized as safe by the US Food and Drug Administration (FDA).

 The use of amifampridine phosphate allows FIRDAPSE to be stored at room temperature for extended periods without refrigeration.
 Each tablet of FIRDAPSE contains 1.5 mg of phosphorus, which is an essential nutrient for the human body.